 Before examining the fundamental laws of flight, several basic facts must be considered, namely that an aircraft operates in the air.
 Therefore, those properties of air that affect the control and performance of an aircraft must be understood.

-The air in the earth’s atmosphere is composed mostly of nitrogen and oxygen.
+The air in the Earth’s atmosphere is composed mostly of nitrogen and oxygen.
 Air is considered a fluid because it fits the definition of a substance that has the ability to flow or assume the shape of the container in which it is enclosed.
 If the container is heated, pressure increases; if cooled, the pressure decreases.
 The weight of air is heaviest at sea level where it has been compressed by all of the air above.
 This compression of air is called atmospheric pressure.

-Atmospheric pressure is measured with an instrument called a barometer, composed of mercury in a tube that records atmospheric pressure in inches of mercury ("Hg).
-[Figure] The standard measurement in aviation altimeters and U.S. weather reports has been "Hg.
-However, world-wide weather maps and some non-U.S. manufactured aircraft instruments indicate pressure in millibars (mb), a metric unit.
+The standard measurement in aviation altimeters and U.S. weather reports has been "Hg.
+However, worldwide weather maps and some non-U.S. manufactured aircraft instruments indicate pressure in millibars (mb), a metric unit.
 At sea level, when the average atmospheric pressure is 14.7 psi, the barometric pressure is 29.92 "Hg, and the metric measurement is 1013.25 mb.

 The density of gases is governed by the following rules: